CFL: 7th season

-Dinwiddie is in his third season as the Stamps’ quarterbacks coach.
-He joined the Stampeders in 2016 after three years on the staff of the Montreal Alouettes.
+Dinwiddie is in his fourth season as the Stamps’ quarterbacks coach.

 In 2017, Stamps starting quarterback Bo Levi Mitchell was third in the CFL with 4,700 passing yards.
 Calgary finished second in the CFL in points scored and committed the fewest turnovers.
 Dinwiddie also worked with second-year pivot Andrew Buckley, who completed all 10 of his passes in a relief appearance against Hamilton and made his first career start in a Week 20 matchup against Winnipeg.